Mömbris: Coat of arms

-The community's arms might be described thus: Gules a sword argent palewise the hilt and pommel Or, dexter a wheel of the second spoked of six, sinister a crown proper with four leaves.
+The municipality's arms might be described thus: Gules a sword argent palewise the hilt and pommel Or, dexter a wheel of the second spoked of six, sinister a crown proper with four leaves.

 Mömbris was until 1500 a kingly estate, as witnessed by the crown on the sinister (armsbearer's left, viewer's right) side.
 The place was also the seat of a free court, symbolized by the sword.
 In 1487, Electoral Mainz managed to acquire a share of sovereignty over the area, and in 1738, this became total.
 The six-spoked wheel (Wheel of Mainz) on the dexter (armsbearer's right, viewer's left) side recalls this.

 In 1963, Mömbris was granted market rights.

 The arms were designed and introduced in 1961.

 Economy

-The high population figure belies Mömbris's scattered, agricultural character, for since the sweeping municipal reform in the late 1970s, Mömbris has been made up of 18 constituent communities.
-These are mainly small centres with 200 to 1,000 inhabitants, the exceptions being Schimborn (1,800) and the namesake centre Mömbris (2,000), giving the market community of Mömbris a population of some 12,000 in 2004.
+The high population figure belies Mömbris's scattered, agricultural character, for since the sweeping municipal reform in the late 1970s, Mömbris has been made up of 18 Gemeindeteile.
+These are mainly small centres with 200 to 1,000 inhabitants, the exceptions being Schimborn (1,800) and the namesake centre Mömbris (2,000), giving the market municipality of Mömbris a population of some 12,000 in 2004.
 Over the last few years, Mömbris has had to deal with a fall in population and economic problems (loss of buying power in the neighbouring Kahlgrund towns of Schöllkrippen and Alzenau).
 Mömbris has repeatedly been Bavaria's most indebted municipality in proportion to its population.

 According to official statistics, there were 1,038 workers on the social welfare contribution rolls working in agriculture, forestry and producing businesses in 1998.
 In trade and transport this was 410.
 In other areas, 398 workers on the social welfare contribution rolls were employed, and 4,435 such workers worked from home.
 There were 3 processing businesses.
 Twenty-nine businesses were in construction, and furthermore, in 1999, there were 117 agricultural operations with a working area of 1 240 ha, of which 592 ha was cropland and 613 ha was meadowland.